wqfeng/mentor_assessment/README.md

 	Now, could you elaborate on where do you get stuck?
 Don't worry about the code first.
 Try to list the steps to do this project with plain text.
 What's the most difficult part in the steps do you think?

-	TH: The student is in a bad situation.
+	TP: The student is in a bad situation.
 We have to to keep *empathic and compassionate* about it.
 Then we ask him/her some *open-ended questions* to help him/her think the problem further.